The Corporate Governance Review: Ghana

 i Disclosure by the company

-Generally, companies are required to file, with the Registrar of Companies, annual and other periodic returns of particulars of the company, including when there is a change in the board of directors, of the company secretary or of the auditors.
-Annual returns must state the current position of the company with regard to such information as its name, address, authorised business, directors and secretary, subsidiaries, shareholding and beneficial ownership structure, and are required to be filed within 36 days of the day on which the company's financial statements, accounts and reports are circulated to members and debenture holders.
+Generally, companies are required to file, with the Registrar of Companies, annual and other periodic returns of particulars of the company, including when there is a change in the board of directors, of the company secretary, of the auditors or the shareholding structure.
+Annual returns must state the current position of the company with regard to such information as its name, address, authorised business, directors and secretary, subsidiaries, shareholdings and beneficial ownership structure, and are required to be filed within 36 days of the day on which the company's financial statements, accounts and reports are circulated to members and debenture holders.

-Under the GSE's rules, the disclosure obligations require that a listed company makes full and timely disclosure to the public of all information necessary to enable an investor make informed investment decisions, and information that is likely to have a material effect on the market activity and price of its listed securities.
-Disclosure of significant corporate events and price-sensitive information cannot be made on a selective basis.
+Under the GSE's rules, the disclosure obligations require that a listed company makes full and timely disclosure to the public of all information necessary to enable an investor to make informed investment decisions, and information that is likely to have a material effect on the market activity and price of its listed securities.
+Disclosure of significant corporate events and price-sensitive information cannot be made selectively.
 Corporate disclosure covers:

 - periodic financial reporting and prompt announcements of changes in management;